 Eligibility criteria to reside in the housing units for each of these projects will be published in the CDBG-DR Affordable Housing Policies and Procedures.
-The three affordable rental housing projects will benefit vulnerable populations such as African Americans and provide equity in outreach and case management services.
+The three affordable rental housing projects will benefit residents and provide outreach and case management services.